jebowe3/resources/README.md

 - [Data Viz Tools](http://dataviz.tools/): a curated guide to the best tools, resources and technologies for data visualization
 - [Popper](https://popper.js.org/): JS library for managing popups and tooltips within a document
 - [Bounding box](https://boundingbox.klokantech.com/): tool for finding the lat/lon coordinates of a bounding box.

+## General Data Visualization

+- [Data Visualization Catalogue](https://datavizcatalogue.com/search.html): a list of charts categorised by their data visualization functions or by what you want a chart to communicate to an audience.